observablehq/plot/README.md

 See also the [hexgrid](#hexgrid) mark.

-### Custom scale-aware transforms
+### Custom initializers

-When its *options* have an *initialize* property, the initialize function is called after the scales have been computed.
-It receives as inputs the (possibly transformed) data array, the index of elements of this array that belong to each facet, the input channels (as a key: array object), the scales, and the dimensions, with the mark as this.
-It must return the data, index, and the channels that need to be scaled in a second pass.
+You can specify a custom initializer by specifying a function as the mark *initializer* option.
+This function is called after the scales have been computed, and receives as inputs the (possibly transformed) array of *data*, the *facets* index of elements of this array that belong to each facet, the input *channels* (as an object of named channels), the *scales*, and the *dimensions*.
+The mark itself is the *this* context.
+The initializer function must return an object with *data*, *facets*, and new *channels*.
+Any new channels are merged with existing channels, replacing channels of the same name.

 ## Curves